woodcrafty/reck/README.rst

 :License: `BSD 3-Clause <http://reck.readthedocs.org/en/latest/license.html>`_
 :Status: Alpha

-*Reck* is a Python package for creating lightweight, `record <http://en.wikipedia.org/wiki/Record_(computer_science)>`_ classes.
+*Reck* is a package for creating lightweight,
+`record <http://en.wikipedia.org/wiki/Record_(computer_science)>`_
+classes in python v3.x.
 It is the "REcord Creation Kit".

 It aims to make working with record data easy and intuitive while removing the need to manually code record classes.